expressjs/expressjs.com/en/guide/error-handling.md

 In this example, the `getPaidContent` handler will be skipped but any remaining handlers in `app` for `/a_route_behind_paywall` would continue to be executed.

 <div class="doc-box doc-info" markdown="1">
-Calls to `next()` and `next(err)` indicate that the current handler is complete and in what state.  `next(err)` will skip all remaining handlers in the chain except for those that are set up to handle errors as described above.
+Calls to `next()` and `next("route")` indicate that the current handler is complete and in what state.  `next(err)` will skip all remaining handlers in the chain except for those that are set up to handle errors as described above.
 </div>